 - 3. Create a new dataset in a new window.

-The easiest method seems to be reopening the reference spectrum from step 1 in a new window, then creating a new EXPNO within the folder (edc). - 4.
-Recall the proton homonuclear decoupling parameters: "rpar ProHomoDec all". "getprosol" as usual.
-Take a look at the pulse program ( \\\ button under Pulse Program tab), noting the timing of the decoupling. - 5.
+The easiest method seems to be reopening the reference spectrum from step 1 in a new window, then typing "iexpno" to increment the experiment number. - 4.
+Recall the proton homonuclear decoupling parameters: "rpar PROHOMODEC all". "getprosol" as usual.
+Take a look at the pulse program (☐ button under Pulse Program tab), noting the timing of the decoupling. - 5.
 Set the decoupler frequency offset, O2, to the value you obtained in step 2 above.
 (O2P if your value was in PPM). - 6.
-Check the decoupler power level, PL24: it should be around 35 dB. - 7.
+Check the decoupler power level, PLdb24: it should be around 30 dB. - 7.
 Acquire the spectrum as usual (RGA; ZG; EFP). - 8.
 If necessary, tweak the decoupler power and repeat from step 7.

-IMPORTANT: the PLxx settings are attenuation settings.
+IMPORTANT: the PLDBxx settings are attenuation settings.
 Higher numbers give lower power.
 Although there should be safety-checks in the software, be careful to never send too much power through the coils - high power decoupling (small settings) can fry them. (\$\$\$\$)